nestauk/flow-temp-toolkit/src/evidence/nestas-research-summary.md

   <li>Reviewing existing evidence on the impact of reducing flow temperatures.
 This work was carried out by Salford University.</li>

-  <li>Measuring the impact of lowering flow temperatures in the [Energy House](https://energyhouse2.salford.ac.uk/energy-house-labs/energy-house/) at Salford University.
+  <li>Measuring the impact of lowering flow temperatures in the <a href="https://energyhouse2.salford.ac.uk/energy-house-labs/energy-house/">Energy House</a> at Salford University.
 The Energy House is a testing lab, including a traditional early twentieth century two bedroom terraced house, set up in an environmental chamber.</li>

   <li>Estimating the proportion of UK homes that could successfully lower flow temperatures, based on modelling work by Cambridge Architectural Research.</li>